etherealsheep/pp4-network-blog/README.md

 * __Site User Goals:__

-  * As a Site User I can like or unlike a post so that I can interact with the content.
+  * As a Site User I can like or unlike a post so that I can interact with the content
-  * As a Site User I can leave comments on a post so that I can be involved in the conversation.
+  * As a Site User I can leave comments on a post so that I can be involved in the conversation
-  * As a Site User I can register an account so that I can comment and like.
+  * As a Site User I can register an account so that I can comment and like
-  * As a Site User/Admin I can view comments on an individual post so that I can read the conversation.
+  * As a Site User/Admin I can view comments on an individual post so that I can read the conversation
-  * As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral.
+  * As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral
-  * As a Site User I can click on a post so that I can read the full text.
+  * As a Site User I can click on a post so that I can read the full text
-  * As a Site User I can view a list of posts so that I can select one to read.
+  * As a Site User I can view a list of posts so that I can select one to read
-  * As a Site User I can locate their social media accounts so I can receive updates and see their following and how well they are known and reliable.
-  * As a Site User I can navigate easily through the site and find the relevant information with ease.
+  * As a Site User I can navigate easily through the site and find the relevant information with ease
-  * As a Site User I can learn more about the site the purpose of the web app.
+  * As a Site User I can learn more about the site the purpose of the web app
-  * As a Site User I can search keywords for specific posts.
+  * As a Site User I can search keywords for specific recipes
-  * As a Site User I can contact the site owner regarding any feedback or queries.
+  * As a Site User I can contact the site owner regarding any feedback or queries

 * __Site Owner Goals:__

-  * As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.
+  * As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments
-  * As a Site Admin I can create draft posts so that I can finish writing the content later.
+  * As a Site Admin I can create draft posts so that I can finish writing the content later
-  * As a Site Admin I can create, read, update and delete posts so that I can manage my blog content.
+  * As a Site Admin I can create, read, update and delete posts so that I can manage my blog content
-  * As a Site User/Admin I can view comments on an individual post so that I can read the conversation.
+  * As a Site User/Admin I can view comments on an individual post so that I can read the conversation
-  * As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral.
+  * As a Site User/Admin I can view the number of likes on each post so that I can see which is the most popular or viral
-  * As a Site Admin I can prevent unauthorised users from having access so that they cannot access admin content or other users' profiles.
+  * As a Site Admin I can prevent unauthorised users from having access so that they cannot access admin content or other users' profiles

 ## Scope <a name="scope"></a>